 1. Download SVG Cut File.

-First things first, download the So Fresh & So Clean SVG Cut File by signing up for the resource library above (aka. freebies galore!), and put it into your Silhouette Studio to be cut out on your Silhouette CAMEO.
+First, download the So Fresh & So Clean SVG Cut File by signing up for the resource library above (aka. freebies galore!), and put it into your Silhouette Studio to be cut out on your Silhouette CAMEO.
 If you need help with this particular step head on over to this tutorial that will assist you.

 2. Cut out your stencil.